 10. Lunch Time

-Your child can go to the front of the lunch line to get their lunch and/or milk so that he/she has time to get his/her food started before insulin is administered.
+You can request your child to the front of the lunch line to get their lunch and/or milk so that he/she has time to get his/her food started before insulin is administered.

 11. Going to the Nurse’s Office

-Make sure that the school personnel take a look into your child’s CGM or do a finger poke before recess and even Physical Education class (PE).
-I know that Amanda, does tend to go low every time she does some type of strenuous of physical activities.
+Make sure that the school personnel takes a look into your child’s CGM or do a finger poke before recess and even Physical Education class (PE).

 A 504 plan is specifically designed for students who are at risk of not succeeding in school due to a disability covered under federal law.